3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 `variable_led_enable` allows Happy Hare to use the MMU leds. `True` if you have LEDs on the MMU.

+`variable_led_animation_enable` controls if Happy Hare uses the installed "klipper-led_effects" module for animation.
+If set to `False` only static LEDs will be used which can be used to reduce strain on mcu's if a user runs into overload contitions like "Timer too Close" errors.
+This is automatically forced to false if the klipper module is not found.

 `variable_default_exit_effect` sets the status of the MMU exit LEDs.
 Choose between:
 - `off` Turns exit LEDs off.
 - `gate_status` Sets the exit LEDs based on the status of the gate.
 Orange for no filament, Green for filament at the gate.